langchain-ai/agent-evals/math/README.md

 You can pass the following parameters to customize the evaluation:

-- `--dataset-id`: ID of the dataset to evaluate against.
-Defaults to `Math problems` dataset.
+- `--dataset-name`: Name of the dataset to evaluate against.
+Defaults to `Math Evaluation Dataset` dataset.
 - `--graph-id`: graph ID of the agent to evaluate.
 Defaults to `agent`.
 - `--agent-url`: URL of the deployed agent to evaluate.
 Defaults to `Calc you later` deployment.
 - `--experiment-prefix`: Prefix for the experiment name.